nhsconnect/FHIR-CDS/pages/solution/solution_interactions.md

 summary: Solution interactions
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the CDS API." %}
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the API." %}

 ## Interactions ##

-The key interactions for the Clinical Decision Support API are represented in the diagrams below.
+The key interactions for the UEC Connect API are represented in the diagrams below.

 ## Service Validity Interaction